NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Units
      - Choices
      - Description
-   * - ``dishwasher_efficiency``
+   * - ``dishwasher_present``
-     - RatedAnnualkWh or EnergyFactor
      -
+     - "true", "false"
+     - Whether there is a dishwasher present.
+   * - ``dishwasher_location``
+     -
+     - "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", "other non-freezing space", "auto"
-     - The efficiency of the dishwasher.
+     - The space type for the dishwasher location.
 If not provided, the OS-HPXML default is used.
    * - ``dishwasher_efficiency_type``
      -
      - "RatedAnnualkWh", "EnergyFactor"
      - The efficiency type of dishwasher.
-   * - ``dishwasher_label_annual_gas_cost``
+   * - ``dishwasher_efficiency``
-     - $
+     - RatedAnnualkWh or EnergyFactor
      -
-     - The label annual gas cost of the dishwasher.
+     - The efficiency of the dishwasher.
 If not provided, the OS-HPXML default is used.
    * - ``dishwasher_label_electric_rate``
      - $/kWh
      -